valerio-bozzolan/wp-matomo/README.md

 define( 'MATOMO_SITE', 1 );
 ```

-Know you can activate your plugin.
+Now you can activate your plugin.

+## License

+This software is under the [WTFPL license](./LICENSE.txt).

+Everyone is permitted to copy and distribute verbatim or modified copies of this license document, and changing it is allowed as long as the name is changed.

+You just DO WHAT THE FUCK YOU WANT TO.